-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Much of our previous strategy was based on the long-term upskilling of support staff in order to promote outcomes in lesson time.
 Pupil Voice was conducted in Summer 2022, which concluded that children felt supported by the adults in the classroom and that they promote learning opportunities.
 Further to this, a staff survey (also Summer 2022) concluded that the upskilling programme had positively impacted on the knowledge and confidence of support staff to effectively identify and address gaps during lesson time.
+Training has continued and is regular.
+All staff have undertaken training on the new phonics programme, Little Wandle and also reading fluency training.
+CPD continues to be a focus for all staff.

-The impact on the academic achievement of pupils in the last year is below, showing a closure of the disadvantage gap.
+The impact on the KS2 academic achievement of pupils in the last year is below, showing the outcomes for all pupils, including those who are classified as disadvantaged.